-CMS, Content filtering, Content management applications, Content management software, content management strategy, Content Management Systems, Document archive, Document management, Document management software, Enterprise content management, IBM Content Manager, Information governance, Information management, iSeries Content Manager, Joomla, Microsoft SharePoint, Records Management, SharePoint, SharePoint 2003, SharePoint 2007, SharePoint 2007 interoperability, Sharepoint 2010, sharepoint 2010 benefits, SharePoint 2010 deployment, sharepoint 2010 features, SharePoint 2010 functionalities, sharepoint 2010 Upgrade, SharePoint 2013, SharePoint administration, SharePoint backup, SharePoint calendar, SharePoint Central Administration, SharePoint configuration, SharePoint Contact List, SharePoint Designer, SharePoint Designer 2007, SharePoint development, SharePoint errors, SharePoint governance, Sharepoint implementation, Sharepoint installation, SharePoint Online Dedicated services, SharePoint permissions, SharePoint security, SharePoint Server, SharePoint Server 2007, SharePoint Services, SharePoint Services 3.0, Web content management, Windows SharePoint Services VIEW ALL TAGS
+CMS, Content filtering, Content management applications, Content management software, content management strategy, Content Management Systems, Document archive, Document management, Document management software, Enterprise content management, IBM Content Manager, Information governance, Information management, Joomla, Microsoft SharePoint, Records Management, SharePoint, SharePoint 2003, SharePoint 2007, SharePoint 2007 interoperability, Sharepoint 2010, sharepoint 2010 benefits, SharePoint 2010 deployment, sharepoint 2010 features, SharePoint 2010 functionalities, sharepoint 2010 Upgrade, SharePoint 2013, SharePoint administration, SharePoint backup, SharePoint calendar, SharePoint Central Administration, SharePoint configuration, SharePoint Contact List, SharePoint Designer, SharePoint Designer 2007, SharePoint development, SharePoint errors, SharePoint features, SharePoint governance, Sharepoint implementation, Sharepoint installation, SharePoint Online Dedicated services, SharePoint permissions, SharePoint security, SharePoint Server, SharePoint Server 2007, SharePoint Services, SharePoint Services 3.0, Web content management, Windows SharePoint Services VIEW ALL TAGS

 I'm trying something new by mimicking SharePoint 2013's people picker.
 I was using "Utility.ResolvePrincipal" but it was only returning me as a single user.
 I tried using "Utility.SearchPrincipal" but that's not returning me anything at all.
 Here's what I have so far: var user =...